bearcott/notes/sophomore/physEM/lesson6.md

 The absolute positioning of elements does not change the potential energy, the only thing that changes it is the relative distance between them.

 - Since the trajectory of the path is not considered, this is called *conservative.*

+- potential of a hollow sphere is equal to the potential inside it. hence r(sphere)+r(inside)